 VMWare Tanzu CloudHealth enables users to manage their cloud costs, usage, performance and security through a single interface.

-Some of CloudHealth’s advantages include its comprehensive set tools to manage, analyze, and optimize cloud infrastructure and spending, as well as its multicloud capabilities.
+Some of CloudHealth’s advantages include its comprehensive set tools that help businesses manage, analyze, and optimize their cloud infrastructure and spending, as well as its multicloud capabilities.

 #10: Flexera